 Programmatic Approach – Using the Streaming Analytics REST API

-The Streaming Analytics service provides a REST API to allow Bluemix applications to interact with a Streams instance programmatically.
-The API provides several operations allowing an application to submit Streams application bundles, control the instance, query statuses, etc. See the Streaming Analytics REST API documentation for more information about the REST API.
+The Streaming Analytics service provides a REST API to allow IBM Cloud applications to interact with a Streams instance programmatically.
+The API provides several operations allowing an application to submit Streams application bundles, control the instance, query statuses, etc. See the Streaming Analytics documentation in IBM Cloud to view detailed information about its REST API.

-Bluemix starter applications have been provided as working examples of how to use the Streaming Analytics REST API.
-The starter applications listed below are examples of Bluemix applications that use the REST API to interact with a Streams instance hosted in Bluemix:
+Starter applications have been provided as working examples of how to use the Streaming Analytics REST API.
+See the Event Detection starter application tutorial for an exmaple of how to use the Streaming Analytics service programatically through its REST API.